CompuTec/computec-docs/docs/processforce/user-guide/item-details/batch-serial-template-definition.md

 ![Batch Template: Counter, Date](./media/batch-serial-template-definition/batch-template-date-counter.webp)

 ### Example 2: Date and Time

+To create a batch number that includes the current date, time (hours and minutes), and a counter, follow these steps:

 - Select the date function
 - To string another element of data enter '+' sign for MS SQL version and '||' for HANA version